Front and back of an collectable sold in the UK in 1965 - a "generic

 ![]() Scan by Hans Seegers |

-In 1970 records in India were distributed for CBS by a company called
+In 1970 records in India were also distributed for CBS by a company called

 Symphony Salon of Bombay.
-I assume the records themselves were manufactured
+The records themselves were manufactured

-by the Gramophone Company of India Ltd (part of what is now EMI), as was the
+by the Gramophone Company of India Ltd., as was the

 1971 record below.
 This purple/white sleeve with the CBS and stereo logos was used for the very rare